 A baby Scoby every several batches of Jun Tea made.
 This does not always happen, but its usually to be expected.
 That baby Scoby can be used to make another separate batch of Jun Tea.
 Follow all the instructions above using this new baby Scoby in place of the Jun Tea Scoby we sent you.
 Just remember to add starter tea from the previous batch, This is VERY important!

-Eventually, you will have more than you need.
+Eventually, you will have more scoby than you need.
 You can make a Scoby hotel.
 Simple make a batch of tea as normal and place your excess Scoby into the tea.
 You might need a larger jar to hold them all.
 Seal the jar to restrict the air flow; this will slow down the fermentation process.
 You can leave your Scoby in this hotel for several months.
+A hotel also helps if you want to take a break from making Jun Tea for something like a holiday or during warmer summer months.

 Jun Tea is very hardy.
 It's unlikely they would have died during the shipping process.
 If you are experiencing problems, please do get in touch with us.
 Don't worry, were always more than happy to resend another if required.